1. Paying for residential care

 Are you in Scotland?

 When approaching care funding for the first time, it can all feel a bit overwhelming.
 You may not know where’s best to start.
-After helping thousands of families with their care funding options, we’ve devised a simple, four-step strategy to getting the money you need for your care plans.
+Here’s four areas other Elder customer’s have researched in order to fund their care.

 These are the simplest ways to claim some extra money towards your care.
 There is usually very little friction in terms of application, and much more people are eligible than claim.
 This can help you to afford the care you want.
 Billions of pounds go unclaimed each year – make sure you’re not missing out.
 Key benefit for people over 65 to look at include Attendance Allowance, Pension Credit, Carer’s Allowance, Personal Independence Payment and council tax rate relief.
 While they may not seem like much one their own, each benefit really adds up, and can make everyday living much more affordable.

-Step 2 – Check your eligibility for NHS funding
+2 – Checking your eligibility for NHS funding

 This is a funding stream that covers all your care costs, no matter which types of care you’re interested in.
 It’s paid by your local NHS and is available for those who need support with long-term health needs.